-I misteri della jungle nera: (The Mystery of the Black Jungle), a story about a bengali tiger hunter named Tremal-Naik, who falls in love with a young woman held prisoner by the Thugs, a band of stranglers that worship the goddess Kali.
-The characters in this novel, Tremal-Naik, his loyal servant Kammamuri, the evil high priest Suyodhana, reappear in later works alongside Sandokan and Yanez.
+I misteri della jungle nera: The Mystery of the Black Jungle, a story about a tiger hunter that falls in love with a young woman held prisoner by the Thugs, a band of stranglers that worship the goddess Kali.

-Il corsaro nero: (The Black Corsair), about an Italian nobleman Emilio di Roccanera turned pirate to avenge the murder of his brothers.
-Written about 15 years after Treasure Island, it was an immediate bestseller in Italy and became populare worldwide.
-The Black Corsair series was eventually expanded over a series of five novels.
+Il Corsaro Nero: The Black Corsair, about an Italian nobleman Emilio di Roccanera turned pirate to avenge the murder of his brothers.
+The Corsair series was eventually expanded over a series of five novels.

-Captain Dolores del Castillo ran guns to the Spanish past the American blockade during the Cuban War of Independence in Salgari’s The Captain of the Yucatan.
+Captain Dolores del Castillo ran guns to the Spanish past the American blockade during the Cuban War of Independence in Salgari's The Captain of the Yucatan.
 Shima, the daughter of a Japanese daimyo, blows up a Russian ship during the Russian Japanese War in The Heroine of Port Arthur.
-His Capitan Tempesta is a story about a young woman looking for her missing lover in the Holy Land during the Crusades.
+His Captain Tempesta is a story about a young woman searching for her missing lover on the island of Cyprus during the Ottoman-Venetian War.
 Disguised as a male knight, she quickly earns the reputation as the best and bravest warrior on the battlefield.
-Then of course, there is Yolanda, the daughter of the Black Corsair.
+Then of course, there is Yolanda, The Black Corsair's Daughter.

 With such tales, filled with pirates, adventurers, explorers and nonstop action, Salgari's novels soon began to be translated worldwide.
 His novels spread throughout Europe: France, Spain, Russia, Germany.
 In Latin America he rivalled Jules Verne.